BitCurator/bitcurator-access-webtools/README.md

 * sudo pip install -U psycopq2
 * sudo pip install Flask-SQLAlchemy

+To start off, we need to change the PostgreSQL postgres user password; we will not be able to access the server otherwise.
+As the “postgres” Linux user, we will execute the psql command.
+In a terminal, type:

+* sudo -u postgres psql postgres

+Now, in the postgres prompt, type the following:
+* \password postgres

+You’ll need to enter a password, twice, for the “postgres” (master RDBMS control) user.
+You won’t see the password appear as you type it (twice).
+Our example below assumes you use the master user "bcadmin".

+Now hit “Ctrl-D” to quit the pgsql prompt.

+Now, it’s time to create a new user who can create new databases but not other users (note that you won’t see the characters you type in as the password):

+* sudo -u postgres createuser -A -P bcadmin
+* Enter password for new role: bcadmin
+* Enter it again: bcadmin
+* Shall the new role be allowed to create databases? (y/n) y
+* Shall the new role be allowed to create more new roles? (y/n) n

+Now, create a new database (in this example, we'll call it “bcdb”) with user access rights for the user we created earlier (the "bcadmin" user, in this example, and the -O in the following line is a capital letter O, not a zero):

+* sudo -u postgres createdb -O bcadmin bcdb

+Finally, do a full restart on the database, and you should be ready to go:

+* sudo /etc/init.d/postgresql restart

 Install libewf:

 Download the current libewf code from the downloads link at https://code.google.com/p/libewf/.
 Unpack the .tar.gz file, change into the libewf directory, and run the following: